 What to do in Salta

 Salta has many activities to offer.
 The first step to learn about Salta’s history and culture is to take a free walking tour visiting the main spots of the city.
-Salta Free Walks offers free tours every day in english and spanish.
+Salta Free Tour offers free tours every day in english and spanish.

 Where to eat in Salta